 The launch team

-This is an excellent team of volunteers who turn dreams into reality
+This is an excellent team of volunteers who turn dreams into

 This event was created to encourage, promote, support and showcase creativity in CoderDojo.
 Projects enable you to turn your most exciting ideas into reality.
 Creativity is the most important aspect of these awards, we want to be amazed by your tech ideas.
 You are the tech innovators and leaders of the future.